 The International Ice Patrol Division of the United States Coast Guard monitors the number of icebergs that pass south of 48°N latitude each year.
 Since 1983, data have been collected with SLAR (Side-Looking Airborne Radar).
-During the 1997/98, iceberg season (October 1997 to September 1998), a total of 1384 icebergs were spotted south of 48°N. The monthly totals for January to July were 1, 8, 26, 70, 1017, 247, and 15.
-No icebergs were spotted between October and December 1997, inclusive or in August or September 1998.
+During the 1997/98 iceberg season (October 1997 to September 1998), a total of 1384 icebergs were spotted south of 48°N. The monthly totals for January to July were 1, 8, 26, 70, 1017, 247, and 15 (Fig. 13).
+No icebergs were spotted between October and December, 1997, inclusive or in August or September, 1998.
 In 1998, 99.3% of the icebergs were observed during the primary iceberg season of March to July, higher than the mean for 1983-98 of 91%.
-Over 73% of the total number of icebergs during the 1997/98 season penetrated south of 48°N in May, the highest percentage of the total annual number in any onemonth during the past 5 years (Fig. 14).
-The total number of icebergs in 1998 was up from 1997 by 36% and above the long-term mean but was still below the numbers recorded in the earlier years of the 1990s (Fig. 14).
+Over 73% of the total number of icebergs during the 1997/98 season penetrated south of 48°N in May, the highest percentage of the total annual number in any one month during the past 5 years.
+The total number of icebergs in 1998 was up from 1997 by 36% and above the long-term mean but was still below the numbers recorded in the earlier years of the 1990s (Fig. 13).
 The relatively large numbers of icebergs in 1998 was somewhat unexpected given the lower amount of sea ice, warm air temperatures and reduced northwest winds during the winter.
 In the past, such environmental conditions have usually resulted in low numbers of icebergs (Marko et al., 1994).
-For example, those years when large number of icebergs passed south of 48°N (the early-1970s, the mid-1980s and the early- to mid-1990s) coincided with periods of cold air temperatures, strong NW winds and extensive ice cover.
+Note, for example, that the years when large number of icebergs passed south of 48°N, such as the early 1970s, the mid-1980s and the early to mid-1990s, were all periods of cold air temperatures, strong NW winds and extensive ice cover.
 This relationship is believed to be due primarily to reduced melting from the colder temperatures and sea ice protecting the bergs from breaking waves (Marko et al., 1994).